 I’ve since made several holiday wreaths and recently published this tutorial with step-by-step instructions.

-The ribbon has a timeless but whimsical quality that I still adore.
+The ribbon has a timeless but whimsical, eye-catching quality that I still adore.

 Santa’s gifts come in white.